KatherineMichel/creating-a-steakhouse-website-using-wordpress/brand-fun.md

 * Targeted ads (Google, Facebook, Twitter)
 * Online newspapers (Hutchinson News, Kingman County News, Wichita Eagle)

-## Buzz/Brand
+## Yoder Example

 Near Pretty Prairie, Kansas is a town called Yoder.
 Yoder is an Amish town and has a reputation for old-world craftsmanship and homestyle, comfort food.
 Could Pretty Prairie Steakhouse be part of a local rustic/quaint reputation that might attract destination visitors in a way similar to Yoder?
-Or, could Pretty Prairie Steakhouse develop a recognizable brand that becomes part of pop culture.

 ## Hypothetical Chain